json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 \*\* The `[JsonExclude]` attribute functions equivalently to `[JsonIgnore]` (see below).
 It is included to allow generation to skip a property while allowing serialization to consider it.

-***NOTE** The `System.ComponentModel.DataAnnotations` annotations are not (and likely will not be) supported by this library.
-Defining the above attributes separately allows alignment with JSON Schema and separation of concerns between serialization and validation.*
+> The `System.ComponentModel.DataAnnotations` annotations are not (and likely will not be) supported by this library.
+Defining the above attributes separately allows alignment with JSON Schema and separation of concerns between serialization and validation.
+{: .prompt-info }

 Simply add the attributes directly to the properties and the corresponding keywords will be added to the schema.